iTejasW/GUI_desktop_assistant.github.io/README.md

 # Jarvis
-This is Python Desktop Assistant.
-It can perform mulitiple tasks by just recognizing your voice commands.
+This is the Python Virtual assistant with a Graphical User Interface (GUI).
+It can perform multiple tasks by just recognizing your voice commands.
 To make this run in your pc/laptop you need to download few dependencies:
   1. pyttsx3
   2. SpeechRecognition